-A: I remember I was driving down the road, trying to find a park when I saw Mel walking into Mango Bar.
+A: I remember driving down the road, trying to find a park, when I saw Mel walking into Mango Bar.
 I was caught off guard; she was so beautiful!
 I had to be careful because I got distracted while driving and nearly had a minor prang.
 I was so nervous.

 M: I was nervous too, but as soon as I saw Anna in the doorway and our eyes met, I knew we had a connection.
 And that was it!
 The date went off without a hitch, and I remember she was really easy going.
 We had a few more dates, and things steadily got more serious.

-In March 2016, we moved in together and haven’t looked back.
+In March 2016, we moved in together and hadn’t looked back.

 Tell us about the proposal.

 A: Yeah, it was probably when we moved in together we started talking about it.
-We always would joke when we brought it up because I’d tease Mel saying I wanted five children because I come from a big family, and Mel only wants two kids.
+We always would joke when we brought it up.
+I’d tease Mel saying I wanted five children because I come from a big family, and Mel only wants two kids.

 I proposed to Mel when we were visiting her Mum, Lyn, in Far North Queensland.
 It was hard because I hadn’t had a chance to discuss it with Lyn, and while we were there, Mel was always around!

-M: It was very sweet, and very low key.
+M: It was adorable and very low key.
 We went out for breakfast with my Mum after to celebrate.

 We were engaged for 18 months before getting married.
 Anna wanted it to be quicker, but it ended up being 18 months as I just started a new job.
 I think it ended up being the right amount of time so that we weren’t too rushed.